Fellowship in Clinical and Organizational Ethics 2019-2020

-The Centre for Clinical Ethics (CCE), with funding from the Catholic Health Alliance of Canada (CHAC), invites applications for a paid Academic Fellowship in Clinical and Organizational Ethics starting in September 2018 in Toronto, Canada.
+The Centre for Clinical Ethics (CCE) invites applications for a one-year, full-time Fellowship in Clinical and Organizational Ethics starting in September 2019 in Toronto, Canada.

-The CCE is part of the new health-care network formed by St. Joseph’s Health Centre, Providence Healthcare, and St. Michael’s Hospital, and it provides services to nine healthcare organizations across Ontario.
-The CCE is committed to the core values of its home organization and its mission is to enable members of the healthcare community to identify and resolve ethical issues that arise in the clinical setting.
-The CCE’s core activities include education, case consultations, policy development, and research.
+The CCE is part of Unity Health Toronto, a health network composed of Providence Health Care, St. Joseph’s Health Centre, and St. Michael’s Hospital.
+Committed to the values of Unity Health Toronto, the CCE’s mission is to enable members of the healthcare community to identify and resolve ethical issues that arise in the clinical setting.
+The CCE’s core activities include education, case consultation, research ethics review, policy development, and academic research.

-The Fellow will spend one year supporting ethics programs in the CCE’s partner organizations, contributing to the intellectual and scholarly activities of the CCE, and participating in regular educational and professional development sessions.
-The Fellow will thereby enhance their knowledge and skill competencies in the core areas of clinical and organizational ethics activities (ethics consultation, policy development, teaching, research ethics, and research).
+The Fellow will spend one year supporting the ethics programs at Unity Health Toronto and across the CCE’s partner organizations, contributing to the intellectual and scholarly activities of the CCE, and participating in regular educational and professional development sessions.
+The Fellow will thereby enhance their knowledge and skill competencies in the core areas of clinical and organizational ethics activities (ethics consultation, policy development, education, research ethics, and academic research).
 There will be an emphasis on developing leadership capacity in these areas.

 The Fellow will have ongoing opportunities to engage in multi-disciplinary ethics networking and continuing education, and will have access to a wide range of clinical ethics and organizational ethics expertise in a variety of healthcare settings.
-The Fellow may have the opportunity to spend a number of weeks working on-site with the ethics team at a CHAC-affiliated healthcare institution in another part of Canada.
+The Fellow may have the opportunity to travel to and work with the ethics team at another Catholic healthcare facility in Canada.

 The ideal candidate will hold a graduate degree in a field relevant to bioethics (e.g., theology, religion, philosophy, bioethics, or medical science) and have an interest in working in a Catholic healthcare setting.
 This candidate should also have undertaken significant course work in ethics, including, but not limited to, bioethics, and have some previous experience in applied clinical or organizational ethics.

-- To apply, please send the following by Friday, March 30, 2018 to Lynda Sullivan, CCE administrative assistant at email@example.com:
+- Please send the following (by the end of the work day on Friday, March 29, 2019) to Lynda Sullivan, CCE administrative assistant, at firstname.lastname@example.org:

-- a sample of written scholarly work in the area of bioethics (i.e., one course paper, thesis chapter, paper submitted for publication, or publication).
+- a sample of written scholarly work in the area of bioethics (e.g., one course paper, thesis chapter, paper submitted for publication, or publication).

-- Please also arrange to have three original letters of reference (at least one from a supervisor familiar with your academic/scholarly work and at least one from someone familiar with your participation in an applied setting) sent by your referees via email directly to Lynda Sullivan at firstname.lastname@example.org.
-Please ask your referees to address the selection criteria outlined in the “eligibility requirements” paragraph above.
+- Please also arrange to have three original letters of reference (at least one from a supervisor familiar with your academic work and at least one from someone familiar with your participation in an applied setting) sent by your referees via email directly to Lynda Sullivan at email@example.com.
+Please ask your referees to address the selection criteria outlined in the “eligibility requirements” paragraph above, if possible.